 DECLARE @Sale FLOAT SET @Sale = 1234567.98723 SELECT CONVERT(VARCHAR(50), @Sale) AS 'Result 1'; SELECT CONVERT(VARCHAR(50), @Sale, 0) AS 'Result 2'; SELECT CONVERT(VARCHAR(50), @Sale, 1) AS 'Result 3'; SELECT CONVERT(VARCHAR(50), @Sale, 2) AS 'Result 4'; SELECT CONVERT(VARCHAR(50), @Sale, 3) AS 'Result 5';

-In this SQL convert function example, we will work with NULL values.
+In this SQL Server convert function example, we will work with NULL values and show how to handle them.

 DECLARE @str AS VARCHAR(50) SET @str = NULL SELECT CONVERT(INT, @str) AS Result; SELECT CONVERT(INT, NULL) AS Result;

-If we use the SQL Convert function to change the ‘Tutorial Gateway’ string to date time.
-As you can see, it is not possible so, this function is returning Error as output.
+Suppose we use the Convert function to change the ‘Tutorial Gateway’ string to date time.
+As you can see, it is impossible, so it returns an Error as output.

 SELECT CONVERT(INT, 'Tutorial Gateway') AS Result;